django-extensions/django-extensions/docs/shell_plus.rst

 Additional Imports
 ------------------

-In addition to importing the models you can also specify other items to import by default.
+In addition to importing the models you can specify other items to import by default.
 These are specified in SHELL_PLUS_PRE_IMPORTS and SHELL_PLUS_POST_IMPORTS.
 The former is imported before any other imports (such as the default models import) and the latter is imported after any other imports.
 Both have similar syntax.
-So in you settings.py file:
+So in your settings.py file:

 ::